apache/beam-site/src/get-started/mobile-gaming-example.md

 2. Sum the score values for each unique user by grouping each game event by user ID and combining the score values to get the total score for that particular user.
 3. Write the result data to a [Google Cloud BigQuery](https://cloud.google.com/bigquery/) table.

-The following diagram shows score data for a several users over the pipeline analysis period.
+The following diagram shows score data for several users over the pipeline analysis period.
 In the diagram, each data point is an event that results in one user/score pair:

 <figure id="fig1">
     <img src="{{ site.baseurl }}/images/gaming-example.gif"